 Summary: Sets the layout of the frame frame to be the new layout specified by new-layout. layout must be a symbol that names one of the possible layouts.

-Changing the layout of the frame causes a recomputation of what panes are used for the bindings of the standard stream variables (such as \standard-input\).
+variables (such as standard-input).
 After the new layout has been computed, the contents of each pane are displayed to the degree necessary to ensure that all output is visible.